ImperialCollegeLondon/MSE404-MM/docs/labs/lab05/readme.md

 metallic system, while for semiconductors and insulators you could find the maximum valence band state energy manually.

-The directory `03_densityofstates` contains a gnuplot and a python script that can be used to plot the shifted DOS along with the integrated DOS:
+The directory `03_densityofstates` contains a python script that can be used to plot the shifted DOS with the integrated DOS.

 !!! example "Task 10.4 - Density of States Calculation"
     Plot the density of states using the script provided.

-    ??? success "Final result"
+    ??? success "DOS Plot"
         <figure markdown="span">
           ![Diamond primitive cell](assets/dos.png){ width="500" }
         </figure>

+    Now try re-running Tasks 3 and 4 with different `degauss` values and see how the DOS plots change.
+Does the change matche your expectations?

 ------------------------------------------------------------------------------